-When I write these blog posts, I try to consider what you, dear reader, will find interesting.
+When I write these blog posts, I try to consider what you, dear the, will find interesting.
 I enjoy just about everything to do with textiles and hope that you will like the things I share with you too.
 You will find posts on this site about dressmaking, vintage and historical fabrics, costume, knitting, crochet, weaving – and more.

 This week I want to share with you some beautifully made garments from the English Tudor and Elizabethan periods, stitched by trained and experienced costume-maker Julia Soares-McCormick.
 I saw them at a Regional Day organised by Region 15E of The Quilters’ Guild.